 Wood ash adds a welcome dose of calcium to your veggie crops.
 Fruits and veggies that love calcium include:

-Feeding these plants with wood ash will help ensure healthy plants and an abundant crop.
+Feeding the soil with wood ash will help ensure a healthy garden and an abundant crop.

 #7 – Make Compost Tea & Wood Ash Tea

 Naturally, the compost tea you make with compost that contains wood ash will be extremely beneficial to your plants.
 You can also make straight wood ash tea.

 This is a very fine all-purpose fertilizer that can help cure plant problems such as yellowing between leaf veins, brown spots, slow plant growth, curling leaf tips and low crop yields.

 These are all signs that your plants are not getting enough potassium.
 Treating these plants with wood ash tea may help resolve these problems.